johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Related to [*Military commissioning*]

-> **Discuss how the rigours of military *soldiering* and its disciplines differ from the challenges of civilian life.**
+> **Discuss how the rigours of military soldiering and its disciplines differ from the challenges of civilian life.**

--	How helpful is the military metaphor of *soldiering* with respect to Christian discipleship in the context of your culture and your personal life?
+-	How helpful is the military metaphor of soldiering with respect to Christian discipleship in the context of your culture and your personal life?

 ### Commissioning [commissioning-discussion] ###

 Related to [*God's commissioning*]

-> **Discuss one thing relating to the idea of *commissioning* that stood out to you, during this study**.
+> **Discuss one thing relating to the idea of commissioning that stood out to you, during this study**.

--	How might this idea help the development of the Christian community in your locale, or national context?
+-	How might this idea help the development of the Christian community in your local or national context?

-### Selection ###
+### Training ###

 Related to [*Commissioned as disciples*]

-> **Discuss messianic disciplines and hardships that are equivalent to a solider's basic training**.
+> **Discuss messianic disciplines and hardships that are equivalent to a soldier's basic training**.

 -	How might a Christian disciple fail the equivalent of basic training?